Board and Sub Committees

 In 2002, Hitoshi arranged for Tanaka to provide the LBMA (and the other new members of the referees group) with the technique for producing gold reference samples.
 Also as a member of the LBMA Referees Group, he has contributed to the technical development of the GD System including the introduction of Proactive Monitoring in 2004 and the introduction of Responsible Gold Guidance.

 Since its establishment in 2008, Hitoshi has been a member of the LBMA’s Reference Material Steering Committee.
-Tanaka produced the LBMA’s first Certified Reference Materials in 2009 and has recently been appointed to produce a new batch of silver reference materials.
+Tanaka produced the LBMA’s first gold Certified Reference Materials in 2009 and late last year was awarded the contract to produce the next set of silver Certified Reference Materials.

 Since 2010, Hitoshi has provided advice on the LBMA’s gold assaying Proficiency Testing Scheme which is now carried out annually and since 2004, has acted as advisor for the LBMA’s Assaying and Refining Conference.